VCityTeam/UD-SV/Doc/Devel/Needs/Need010.md

-# Need 010 : multiple representations of the city (override of generic behavior & geometry, while in guided tour)
+# Need 010 : ability to display multiple temporal versions of a building

 ### User story